layline-io/layline-doc/docs/02-concept/06-advanced/04-prometheus-extension.md

 The next reactive cluster activation of the deployment will generate metrics that can be accessed resp. exported through the url: ` http://localhost:5842>/engine/prometheus` (pls. exchange *localhost* and *port* information according to individual setup).
-You can view the exported information in your web browser and it will look something like this:
+You can view the exported information in your web browser, and it will look something like this:

 ![layline.io Metrics screenshot](./.04-prometheus-extension_images/Screenshot19-04-2024Metrics.png "layline.io Metrics screenshot")